Haskell Platform: Deployment

-It is available for Ubuntu, Arch Linux, FreeBSD, Gentoo Linux (x86-64 and x86), Fedora, Debian (stable) and NixOS.
-One-click installers exist for OS X (only Intel) and Microsoft Windows.
+It is available for Ubuntu, Arch Linux, FreeBSD, Gentoo Linux (IA-32, x86-64), Fedora Linux, Debian (stable) and NixOS.
+One-click installers exist for macOS (Intel) and Windows.

 Versions

 Originally, in 2009, the Haskell Platform aimed at a periodic 6-month release cycle.
 Starting with 7.10.2 which was released July 29, 2015, it has followed the release cycle of GHC and has since used the same version numbering scheme.

 Deprecation

 In 2022, the Haskell Platform was deprecated, and is no longer an actively supported or recommended way of installing Haskell.
 It has been superseded by GHCup.